Frequently Asked Questions

 A. Yes.
 In New York State, all licensed and approved programs must provide services, including emergency shelter, for victims of domestic violence regardless of gender.
 The regulations are spelled out here.

 A.Changing one’s beliefs and behaviors is possible but it’s not quick or easy to do.
 Unless abusers take full responsibility for their behaviors, they are unlikely to change.
 For details, see OPDV’s “What About Help for Your Abusive Partner?” on page 29 of Finding Safety & Support and the National Domestic Violence Hotline’s Is Change Possible In An Abuser?
 To learn more about coercive control, guidelines for abusive partner intervention programs and holding abusers accountable, see Abusive Partners on OPDV’s website.

 - 1 in 4 women will experience domestic violence in their lifetime.
 4

-For more statistics, see this fact sheet from the National Coalition Against Domestic Violence.
+For more statistics, see this list from the National Coalition Against Domestic Violence.

 A. Domestic violence is caused by one person’s choice to control another person in a relationship.
 It is not caused by drugs or alcohol (although these things can make abuse worse) or by anything the victim did to “provoke” the abuser.
 Abuse is not caused by a bad day, or “buttons that got pushed.”
 It’s not a “two-way street” or a “lover’s quarrel” and it doesn’t “take two to tango.”
 Abuse is always a choice.
 And it’s never the victim’s fault.